floragunncom/search-guard-docs/_content/_docs_auth_auth/auth_auth_configuration.md

 ### Limiting authentication domains to certain sub-nets only

-Using the `enabled_only_for_hosts` attribute you are able to restrict usage of the auth domain only to certain IPs or subnets.
+Using the `enabled_only_for_ips` attribute you are able to restrict usage of the auth domain only to certain IPs or subnets.
 The option expects a list which can contain any of these values:

 * Single IPv4 addresses, e.g. `192.168.123.123`
 * Single IPv6 addresses, e.g. `2001:db8::8a2e:370:7334`